-In 2009, the contribution to capital increased to 18%, about \$10.5 million, however, Sales and Use Tax receipts plummeted, losing 11% of revenue.
+In 2009, the contribution to capital increased to 18%, about \$10.5 million, however, Sales and Use Tax receipts plummeted, losing 11% of revenue, which increased the percentage transferred to capital.
 In 2010, Sales Tax collections increased 5.6%, compared to 2009 and 18.3% of the revenue was transferred to Capital, about \$12.5 million.
 Stimulus funds provided through ARRA grants in 2009 provided almost a years funding amount for shovel-ready projects.
 The Authority was able to utilize those funds effectively and catch up on needed infrastructure work.
-Capital requirements for 2010 and 2011 were reduced from the 2008-2009 levels.
-Unfortunately, our plan must be maintained at that level in 2012 through 2016 in order to keep our operating and capital budgets in balance.
-If current Sales Tax revenue will not support past levels of service, it also will not support past levels of capital expenditures.